-Access to over 10,000 magazine, newspaper and journal articles, free downloads of audio books and e-books, language courses, and much more.
+Free access to more than 10,000 magazine, newspaper and journal articles, free downloads of audio books and e-books, films and much more.

 Libby is a user-friendly app for downloading e-books and audio books to your cell phone or tablet.
 For Apple products you will find the app at the App Store, and for Android phones and other tablets, you will find the app at Google Play.